michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 After sourcing the data, we divided the dataset into training and testing set with the classic 80-20 split.
 The original sequece of the data was maintained, and we adopted one-month ahead prediction in the testing set.

 ### 2.1.1 Training Set
 **Training set data spans from 1990-07-31 to 2017-04-30 with a total of 322 data points.** We used the training set to select factors and derive the best hyperparameters for each prediction model.
-Additionally, since there were regularization/penalization components in ridge regression and support vector regression models, regressors had to be standardized/normalized to achieve equal importance in the prediction.
+Additionally, since there were regularization/penalization components in Ridge regression and support vector regression models, regressors had to be standardized/normalized to achieve equal importance in the prediction.
 Hence, the training set was also used to derive the nomralization scalar.
 Below is a summary of hyperparameters that were derived from the training set:
 - **Ridge Regression:**
     - Alpha: Constant that multiplies the L2 term, controlling regularization strength.